AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

    >[!TIP]
    >
    >It can take up to 48 hours for the data to appear in Marketo.
-If after waiting that long you still don't see anything, select **Refresh from Webinar Provider** from the Event Actions menu in the **Summary** tab of your event.
+If after waiting that long you still don't see anything, select **[!UICONTROL Refresh from Webinar] Provider** from the [!UICONTROL Event Actions] menu in the **[!UICONTROL Summary]** tab of your event.

 Sweet!
-Your Webex event is now synced with your Marketo event.
-People who sign up for your webinar will get pushed to your webinar provider via the Change Program Status flow step when the New Status is set to "Registered."
+Your [!DNL Webex] event is now synced with your Marketo event.
+People who sign up for your webinar will get pushed to your webinar provider via the [!UICONTROL Change Program Status] flow step when the [!UICONTROL New Status] is set to "Registered."
 No other status will push the person over.
-Also, be sure to make Change Program Status flow step #1, and Send Email flow step #2.
+Also, be sure to make [!UICONTROL Change Program Status] flow step #1, and [!UICONTROL Send Email] flow step #2.

 ## Viewing the Schedule  {#viewing-the-schedule}